 Procedure

 Participants were randomly assigned to one of two conditions representing different exposure to health benefits information.
-Our two conditions were an intervention (n=217) and control condition (n=195).
-The intervention condition consisted of a web-application adapted from the Choosing Healthplans All Together (CHAT) paradigm used in our ‘active’ intervention condition for Study 1.
+Our two conditions were an ‘active’ intervention (n=217) and a ‘passive’ intervention (n=195).
+The ‘active’ intervention condition consisted of a web-application adapted from the Choosing Healthplans All Together (CHAT) paradigm used in our ‘active’ intervention for Study 1.
 Participants allocated limited resources to levels and categories of coverage to build an explicit health benefit plan.
 Due to limited resources, not all categories can be fully covered, leading to forced trade-offs.
-The content of the intervention condition in Study 2 remains the same, but it is delivered by using a web-application instead of pencil and paper.
-The control condition consisted of informational brochures and pamphlets obtained from the World Health Organization and World Bank containing accurate information on the benefits of UHC; see Appendix B for Study 2 experimental materials.
+The content of the ‘active’ intervention condition in Study 2 remains the same, but it is delivered by using a web-application instead of pencil and paper.
+The ‘passive’ intervention consisted of informational brochures and pamphlets obtained from the World Health Organization and World Bank containing accurate information on the benefits of UHC; see Appendix B for Study 2 experimental materials.
 Study 2 used a 2 (pre-post) x 2(condition) mixed-subjects design, where condition was a between-subjects factor.
-Time was a within-subjects factor with the primary outcome, support for UHC, measured before and after participants completed the control or intervention condition.
+Time was a within-subjects factor with the primary outcome, support for UHC, measured before and after participants completed the ‘active’ or ‘passive’ intervention.

 Measures

 The primary outcome was the support for UHC scale, adapted from Shen & Labouff (2013), measured both pre and post-test.
 The items included in the scale were the same as in Study 1 (e.g. “Access to medical care and insurance is a basic, inherent right of man”).
 For Study 2, each item was measured on a 100-point sliding scale from 0 (strongly disagree) to 100 (strongly agree), instead of the 7-point Likert scale used in Study 1.
-Cronbach’s alpha for the items in this measure was 0.85; see Table [LETTER HERE] for item wording.
+Cronbach’s alpha for the items in this measure was 0.85; see Appendix B for item wording.

 Our secondary outcomes were our proposed mediating factors, perceived equality, and comprehensibility, measured both pre and post-test.
 Perceived equality was a single item measure adapted from Netemeyer, Boles, McKee, and McMurrian (1996) (‘Universal Health Care provides fair and equitable care to all US citizens, regardless of employment status’).
 The original item measured fairness in reward allocation, in an industrial/ organizational context relative to number of responsibilities and work.
 Our adaptation inquires instead about the fairness in the reward analogue of universal healthcare, relative to type and/or amount of employment.
 Our measure of comprehensibility was adapted from the perceived complexity measure developed by Mulken, Pair, and Forceville (2010).
 This scale comprised of two items measuring comprehensibility, which are averaged together (‘Universal Health Care is straightforward, ‘Universal Health Care is easy to understand’).
 The original item measured perceived complexity and comprehensibility in an advertising context, operationalizing the terms by simply asking if the concept is straightforward to easy to understand.
 Cronbach’s alpha for the items in our measure of perceived complexity was 0.92.